Godfrey Neil Wootton

 Being a pupil teacher was the first step towards a career in teaching.
 In order to gain professional certification Godfrey needed to attend a Training College.
-In 1911 he began a two year course at Winchester Diocesan Training College.
+Godfrey took the Preliminary Examination for the Certificate in 1911, beginning a two year course at Winchester Diocesan Training College that same year.

 Winchester Training College Photograph by Alwyn Ladell

 From the Wintonian Magazine 1910-1914, in an article entitled ‘Hard Luck Culham’, Godfrey was praised for his ability at football: